grand-mother/radio-simus/examples/README.md

 <!--        trigger: [threshold(aggr) in muV, 1/0 in any, 1/0 in xy, threshold(cons) in muV, 1/0 in any, 1/0 in xy] # 1 = triggered
         p2p: [Ex, Ey, Ez, Exy, Exz] #p2p-value in muV-->

- **For SINGLE=True: One hdf5 file per antenna in ecah event - internal structure of information identical (skip /event/)**
-    File naming table_*.hdf5 includes the antenna ID of the original antenna array (not necessarily equivalent to antenna number in simulation)

-ToDo: add units in meta info (python dict)) for the event.
+ToDo: add units in meta info (python dict)) for the event correctly.
 Currently, the units are set via the read-in from the raw simulation files.
 Units:
 * ID: '-' (ID of the event)
 * azimuth: GRAND deg (azimuth of shower)